Road signs in South Korea: Road signs color

+Road surface marking color

 Warning signs

 Warning signs are triangular with yellow backgrounds, red borders and black pictograms.

 Prohibition signs

 Prohibition signs are round with white backgrounds, red borders and black pictograms.

 Mandatory instruction signs

 Mandatory instruction signs are round with blue backgrounds and white pictograms.

 Supplementary signs

 Supplementary signs are rectangular with white backgrounds and black text.
 Most of signs are only written in Korean.

 Direction and distance signs

 Direction and distance signs are rectangular with dark green backgrounds and white text.
 In urban areas, direction signs have dark blue backgrounds.
 The signs are normally written in Korean and English.
-In March 2010, Korea Expressway Corporation introduced a new type of direction sign for expressways.
-Currently, Korea Expressway Corporation changes old direction signs to new ones on their expressways.
-This new type of direction sign is exit guide based sign and its typeface has changed from Sandol Doropyojipanche (Sandol traffic sign typeface, which can be seen on the distance sign and direction sign below) to Hangilche (Hangil typeface).
-It also includes motorways.
+In March 2010, Korea Expressway Corporation introduced a new technique of direction signing for expressways.
+This new system focuses on providing signs featuring destinations reached from an exit, rather than those reached by remaining on the mainline.
+Notably, the Korean typeface has changed from Sandol Doropyojipanche (Sandol traffic sign typeface, which can be seen on the distance sign and direction sign below) to Hangilche (Hangil typeface), and the Panno typeface has been introduced for Latin text.